roverxio/toadplatform/README.md

     bash script/deploy_local.sh
    ```

-On successful deployment, you can find the deployed contract addresses, signer/owner address and a key.
-Use this info to populate the `bundler/.env` file, as directed in the following section
+On successful deployment, you can find the deployed contract addresses, `signer/owner` address and a `key`.
+Use this info to populate the `bundler/.env` and `bundler/config/*.toml` files, as directed in the following section

 <ins>NOTE</ins>: In case an instance of `anvil` is running and the contracts already deployed, stop the instance using
 ```